krtek4/presentations/functionnal_php/blog.md

 Remember when we said that the result is solely dependent on the input, now say we have a computational heavy function that is called multiple times with the same parameters.
 Knowing that this is a pure function means you can just cache the result the first time and then simply return hit the cache.
-This is exactly the same thing that using caching for web URLs.
+This is exactly the same thing as using caching for web URLs.

 You can do that really easily using static local variables in PHP :